utexas-public-history/tower/_posts/2016-05-01-12-carbajal-choose-to-remember.md

 In the minds of some, universities are responsible for nurturing the next generation of society’s members.
 Pastor Larry Bethune called this the sacred trust of families during his initial conversations with UT officials about establishing a memorial around the.
 33rd anniversary.
 In the case of the UT Tower Shooting, the university did not contribute directly to the violence nor did it ignore its responsibilities in the immediate aftermath. .
 In fact, as “[The University Response: A Product of the Times][university-response],” the university discreetly set up initiatives to aid the direct survivors and victims either through special academic considerations for returning students or fundraising efforts for the wounded and deceased.
 Resentment and anger from the survivors, as well as other Austinites, grew when the university failed to erect any sort of public apology or remembrance structure until decades later.

 As the university and Austin community approach the 50th anniversary of the shooting, readers can most clearly see this frustration at the lack of a satisfactory remembrance effort by reading news articles or comments posted on blogs and social networking sites.
 In early 2016, an initiative to construct a memorial not affiliated with the university are underway by some of the survivors of the UT Tower Shooting, but this memorial is not the first.
 Several attempts at memorialization have been attempted by both the university as well as the Austin police department, the faith based community, and more recent university students.
 These memorials include gardens, plaques, a walking tour, and archival collections.

 The first memorial initiative occurred in 1996 when a group of faith based groups apart from the university held a prayer vigil in an attempt to heal and reclaim the violent space for the community.

-**TK:** [INSERT film clip of prayer vigil]

 As Pastor Larry Bethune recalls, this prayer vigil grew out of discussions with UT professor Rosa Eberly, who in the 1990s had begun to teach “The UT Tower and Public Memory,” a course aimed at teaching students about civic engagement and rhetoric.
 Eberly belonged to the same faith community as Pastor Bethune, senior pastor of the Baptist University Church, and helped to organize the prayer vigil.
 Archival records seem to indicate that the university finally reacted to the frustrations shortly after the prayer vigil.
 In 1999, one year after Larry R. Faulkner became President of UT Austin, the Board of Regents approved Faulkner’s request to initiate a planning group to investigate the best way to commemorate the incident.
 Typed notes from a meeting between Faulkner and one of his assistants point to the fact that despite the years, community members continued to pressure the university for some memorial action.
 In the notes, Faulkner references a letter from a 1982 UT graduate commenting on the “overdue” need for a memorial to provide “closure” and “a permanent recognition of the victims of the Tower shootings of 1966.”